engelsjk/rtyq/README.md

 * REST API allows queries by point, tile or ID using [go-chi/chi](https://github.com/go-chi/chi)
 * API response as JSON array of GeoJSON Features
 * CLI flags for single data layer or config.json file for multiple data layers

+## Hybrid Data Model

+Rtyq uses a hybrid data model for querying geometry data in order to resolve feature bounding box overlap issues.

+* Database filesizes are minimized by only storing feature IDs.
+* R-tree spatial index provides fast queries (i.e. Intersect) which return a best-guess set of features ID's that are used to load geometry from files on disk.
+* Slower last-mile spatial checks on feature geometries are used to resolve overlap issues, namely point-in-polygon checks for point queries and high-zoom level tile overlap checks for tile queries.

 ## Install